SE750-Group14-GirlGang/roadtrip-planner/README.md

 REACT_APP_AUTH0_AUDIENCE=XXXXX
 ```

--   Open a terminal and navigate to the `frontend` folder
+-   Open a terminal and navigate to the `backend` folder
 -   Run `npm install` to install dependencies
 -   Run `npm start` to run the backend